ToboriW/OffBotJava/fuse/README.md

 3. Cannot create folders
 4. Cannot build
 5. No sanity checks to ensure you don't accidentally switch to another robot's wifi network

-## The future

-This was mostly meant as a proof-of-concept to reverse-engineer the protocol.
-I am planning on making a synchronisation software that copies everything from a folder to OnBotJava when you ask it to.
-That way, you don't have to directly work on the filesystem, but you also still don't have to use the OnBotJava web UI.
-(You also won't have to remain connected to the robot's WiFi network, and it's a free backup.)

 ## Licence